AllenGleeson/Ellas_Design/readme.md

 # Ellas Design

-Ellas Design is a Django web app to sell clothing from Ella Moya.
-The user can browse the products and add then to cart where they can checkout and pay using Stripe Payments.
+Ellas Design is a full stack Django web app to sell clothing from Ella Moya.
+The user can browse the products and add them to cart where they can checkout and pay using Stripe Payments.
 They can also create a profile to store their delivery information and see their order history.
 The owner will be able to add, edit and delete products.

 I made the website for someone I know so I had extra motivation but the goal was to use the django framework and ultimately for the designer to be able to sell her products.
-I also use JS and Jquery.
+I also use JS and Jquery .
 The site is a series of Django apps with their own js and css.

-Here is a link to the published site on Heroku: https://lazy-hunger.herokuapp.com/
+Here is a link to the published site on Heroku: https://ella-moya.herokuapp.com/

 ## UX